ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

 ## Example of a UUIDv3 Value {#uuidv3_example}
 The MD5 computation from is detailed in {{v3md5}} using the DNS NameSpace and the Name "www.example.com". while the field mapping and all values are illustrated in {{v3fields}}.
-Finally to further illustrate the bit swaping for version and variant see {{v3vervar}}.
+Finally to further illustrate the bit swapping for version and variant see {{v3vervar}}.

 ~~~~
 Name Space (DNS):       6ba7b810-9dad-11d1-80b4-00c04fd430c8